Jeff Brohm: San Diego Chargers

-After going undrafted in the 1994 NFL Draft, Brohm signed with the San Diego Chargers in 1994 as an undrafted free agent.
+After going undrafted in the 1994 NFL draft, Brohm signed with the San Diego Chargers in 1994 as an undrafted free agent.
 Brohm beat out Trent Green to become the team's third-string quarterback.
-Brohm spent the season as the third-string quarterback never appearing in a game as the Chargers lost Super Bowl XXIX.
+Brohm spent the season as the third-string quarterback, never appearing in a game as the Chargers lost Super Bowl XXIX.

 Washington Redskins

 Brohm signed with the Washington Redskins for the 1995 season.

 San Francisco 49ers

 Brohm signed with the San Francisco 49ers in 1996.
-Brohm got to play in the season opener for the 49ers in 1997 after Steve Young was sacked seven times and left the game with a concussion.
+Brohm played in the season opener for the 49ers in 1997 after Steve Young was sacked seven times and left the game with a concussion.
 Brohm was in line to start Week 2 for the 49ers, but he cracked a bone near the base of his middle finger on his passing hand.
 Brohm didn't make a start, instead Jim Druckenmiller made the start for the 49ers.